 - Never step back

 Saturday – Old Quarter, Women’s Museum and Hoan Kiem lake

-After a large breakfast, I met up with Trang to explore the Old Quarter.
+After a hearty breakfast, I met up with Trang to explore the Old Quarter.
 My hotel was close by so we could walk there.
 We walked past St Joseph’s Cathedral and ended up having tea in a cafe overlooking the Cathedral.

-Hoan Kiem lake is a tranquil space at one end of the Old Quarter and it was lovely to just walk around it and observe everything that was going on.
+Hoan Kiem lake is a tranquil space at one end of the Old Quarter, and it was lovely to just walk around it and observe everything that was going on.
 People were playing shuttlecock football or đá cầu.
 And they were good!
 And at the top end of the lake, there was a band, in traditional costumes, with traditional instruments playing music.

 From Hoan Kiem lake we took a short walk to the Women’s museum which is listed as one of the Top 25 must-see museums in Asia.
-The museum has a mix of permanent exhibitions (Women in Family, Women in History & Women in Fashion), alongside a number of special exhibitions.
-When we visited these were the Worshipping Mother Goddess exhibition and an art space project.
+The museum has a mix of permanent exhibitions (Women in Family, Women in History & Women in Fashion), alongside some special exhibitions.
+When we visited, these were the Worshipping Mother Goddess exhibition and an art space project.
 It is well worth a visit.
 We simply went up to the top floor and then worked our way down through the levels and saw everything in the museum!
 I was fascinated learning about the role that women had played in the history and culture of Vietnam, about the different ethnic cultures, as well as seeing the beautiful clothes.

 The museum is located at 36 Ly Thuong Kiet, Hoan Kiem and is open 8am-5pm Monday to Sunday.
 There is an entrance fee of 30,000 VND.

-Top tip: There is a lot of information available so be selective and you will avoid information overload!
+Top tip: There is a lot of information available so be selective, and you will avoid information overload!

 Dinner at Nét Huế